resend/resend-astro-example/README.md

-# Resend with Node.js
+# Resend with Astro.

-This example shows how to use Resend with Astro Actions.
+This example shows how to use Resend with Astro Actions and Node.js.

 ## Prerequisites